tinybirdco/web-analytics-starter-kit/README.md

 <details id='gdpr'>
 <summary><h2>GDPR best practices (optional)</h2></summary>

+> **Warning**<br>
-> :warning: **GDPR**: These are some tips to follow the GDPR guidelines, but compliance is not guaranteed.
+> **GDPR**: These are some tips to follow the GDPR guidelines, but compliance is not guaranteed.
 Follow these instructions and assess with your legal team.
 For more details on how to implement a privacy-first tracker for compliance, [read this](https://www.tinybird.co/blog-posts/privacy-first-google-analytics-alternative).

 Requirements: